The London Atrial Fibrillation (AF) Centre

 What does pacemaker implantation involve?

 A pacemaker is usually implanted under local anaesthetic.
-It generally takes ½ to 1 hour, and is performed in a ‘cardiac catheterisation laboratory’.
-All you have to do is lie on an x-ray table.
+It generally takes ½ to 1 hour, and is performed in our theatres.
+We will generally perform this under general anaesthetic or heavy sedation.
 Your heart rhythm, blood pressure and the oxygen level in your blood are monitored continuously.
-The doctor will put local anaesthetic under the skin below your collar bone.
-The anaesthetic stings for a few seconds as it gets to work but the area rapidly goes numb.
-You may also be given light sedation at this time so that you will be awake but relaxed and a little drowsy.
+Prof Schilling will put local anaesthetic under the skin below your collar bone so that when you wake up your shoulder is not sore.

 An incision about 3-4 cms long is made below the collarbone.
-The next stage of the procedure is for the doctor to find a vein through which the leads are passed to the heart.
-This is not in any way uncomfortable although you may feel a few extra heart beats for a short period.
-Care is taken to find the ideal position for the lead or leads and you will hear numbers being called out, referring to measurements made through the leads.
-When the doctor is happy that the leads are in the best position, they are sutured in and a pocket is created to house the generator.
+The next stage of the procedure is to access one of the veins through which the leads are passed to the heart.
+Care is taken to find the ideal position for the lead or leads and thorough testing of the leads capacity to measure the heart electrical signals and stimulate the heart is performed.
+The leads are in the best position, they are then sewn into place and the pacemaker generator is placed in a pocket.
 This pocket may be overlying or underneath the pectoral muscle.
 Finally the incision is stitched up.
-For the skin stitch some doctors use a dissolvable suture while others prefer a suture that is taken out at your doctor’s surgery after 7 days.
-You will be told which you have.
+Prof Schilling uses a dissolvable suture so there are no stitches to take out afterwards.

 What to expect after pacemaker implantation

-Your can expect you shoulder and arm to be sore for a few days afterwards.
+You can expect your shoulder and arm to be sore for a few days afterwards.
 Simple pain relievers like paracetamol are usually helpful.
-It is important to keep the arm and shoulder moving, to avoid a ‘frozen shoulder’.
-You will not damage you pacemaker by doing so.
+It is important to keep the arm and shoulder moving, to avoid a ‘frozen shoulder’ but should not lift your arm above your shoulder height.
+You will not damage your pacemaker by doing so.
 You should avoid getting the wound wet for about a week after the implant.
 The wound usually appears a little bruised for several days afterwards.
 Although the bruising may become more prominent after you go home, any discomfort and redness around the wound should get better rapidly.
 If you have concerns about the wound it is important that you contact us directly.

 Follow-up after pacemaker implantation

-After discharge you will be followed up in a pacemaker clinic.
-The arrangements vary depending on the facilities for pacemaker follow up at your local hospital but generally involve visits to the pacemaker clinic 6 weeks, 6 months and 1 year after implant and yearly thereafter.
+After discharge you will be followed up in our pacemaker clinic at around 6 weeks when Prof Schilling will also check that the wound has healed properly.
+After this visits once a 1 year are arranged.
 At these visits your pacemaker is checked to make sure that it is working well and to make any adjustments necessary to the way it is programmed.
 This visit usually lasts about twenty minutes.
 You should let us know of any changes to your medicines.

 Is there anything you should avoid with a pacemaker?

 In almost every respect life with a pacemaker is completely normal.
-Household appliances and mobile telephones do not interfere with your pacemaker’s function.
+Household appliances and mobile telephones do not interfere with your pacemaker’s function and most pacemakers will now allow you to have an MRI scan.
 The following links are to the websites of three of the major pacemaker manufacturers with useful information for patients about living with a pacemaker: